 Make Ahead: Another reason is that you can make a TON of them, freeze and save them for when you need them.
 They are just as easy to grab and use as a can of beans.

 Healthy: Lastly, you don’t have to worry about preservatives or other unwanted ingredients.
 Homemade beans have exactly what you put in them, and that’s it.
 There are no sugars, preservatives or other items that you don’t necessarily want to eat.

 Don’t submerge the bag into the water in case there is a small hole; it’s better just to run it under the faucet.
-The beans don’t take very long to defrost; then you can cook with them or add them to your favorite recipes.
+They don’t take very long to defrost; then, you can cook with them or add them to your favorite recipes.

 How to Cook Dried Beans in the Oven